The Mayfield Valley Arts Trust

 Overview

-The Mayfield Valley Arts Trust (MVAT) was founded 30 years ago by Tony and 'Scilla Thornton with a mission to support organizations committed to helping exceptionally talented young musicians.
-The trust exists to support organizations that assist young musicians, ensembles, and charities specializing in education through music, including SEND (Special Educational Needs and Disabilities) schools.
+The Mayfield Valley Arts Trust (MVAT) was founded in 1987 by Tony and 'Scilla Thornton with a mission to support organisations committed to helping exceptionally talented young musicians.
+The trust exists to support organisations that assist young musicians, ensembles, and charities specialising in education through music, including SEND (Special Educational Needs and Disabilities) schools.
 Originally focused on Yorkshire, the trust has expanded its remit to operate UK-wide.
-With annual expenditure of approximately £114,000, MVAT operates two distinct funding programs to support music education and young musical talent across the United Kingdom.
+MVAT operates two distinct funding programmes to support music education and young musical talent across the United Kingdom.
+Since 1989, the trust has made grants totalling in excess of £3 million.

 Funding Priorities